eddelbuettel/r2u/docs/mkdmt-src/src/vignettes/FAQ.md

 consistent naming scheme).
 The `apt` feature of 'pinning' is what we want here to have an entire repository sort higher.

+There can also be other issues related to CRAN allowing a hyphen in version (_e.g._ [nlme](https://cran.r-project.org/package=nlme) is currently at 3.1-157.
+But Debian and Ubuntu use a hyphen to split off the build iteration count so version numbers are sometimes standardised to for example 3.1.157 switching the hyphen to a dot.
+Sadly that leads to different sorting.
+(See [issue #7](https://github.com/eddelbuettel/r2u/issues/7) for more on an issue that was caused by this.)
+In general we can not overcome this by pinning, and we continue to try to find a more comprehensive solution that is less invasive than changing many package version numbers.

 ### What is the relationship with the c2d4u PPA ?

 We are huge fans of the c2d4u repository and have used it for a decade or